-Indicators: Health Ca ire
+Indicators: Health Care

-1. Is access to emergency healthcare for asylum seekers guaranteed ir n national legislatior ר?
+1. Is access to emergency healthcare for asylum seekers guaranteed in national legislation?

- Yes No No
+∑ Yes ☐ No

-2. Do asylum seekers have adequate access to health ca are in practice? ?
+2. Do asylum seekers have adequate access to health care in practice?

-🗌 Yes  Limited 🗌 No
+☐ Yes ☐ Limited ☐ No 0

-3. Is specialised treatment for victims of torture or trauma tised asylum s seekers available in
+3. Is specialised treatment for victims of torture or traumatised asylum seekers available in

-practice? 🗌 Yes  Limited 🗌 No
+practice?
+0

-4. If material conditions are reduced or withdrawn, are as ylum seekers health
+4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health

 care?
-Yes 🗌 Limited 🗌 No 🍃
+0

 Asylum seekers under the regular procedure, like any other third-country nationals below a certain income level, have access to health care thanks to the universal healthcare insurance (PUMA) system.
-Asylum seekers are exempted from the 3 month residence requirement applied to other third-country nationals, and this applies to asylum seekers under the Dublin procedure as well.
-As both asylum seekers under accelerated procedure and Dublin procedure are granted an asylum claim certification (see section on Registration) they benefit from the PUMA.
-Even if no legal provision has been provided in this specific issue of asylum seekers under the Dublin procedure, it has been observed in practice that the social security services allow them to be provided with the same healthcare insurance as other asylum seekers.
+Since January 2020, the 3-month residence requirement that applies to other third-country nationals and which used to apply only to asylum seekers under the Dublin procedure is now applicable to all asylum seekers without exception.
+After this 3-month period, asylum seekers benefit from the PUMA.
 The request to benefit from the PUMA is made to the social security services (CPAM) of the place of residence or domiciliation.
 The asylum seeker must submit documentary evidence of the regularity of his or her stay in France, marital status and the level of his or her resources.

-Persons who have no right to remain on the territory, including rejected asylum seekers, benefit from the PUMA for one year after the end of validity of the asylum claim certification.
+Persons who have no right to remain on the territory, including rejected asylum seekers, benefit from the PUMA for six months after the end of validity of the asylum claim certification.
 After this period, State Medical Aid (AME) enables them to receive free treatments in hospitals as well as in any doctors' offices.
+414 It should be noted that, prior to 2020, rejected asylum seekers could benefit from the PUMA one year after the end of validity of the asylum claim certification.

 Individuals with low income and who are still awaiting health insurance and needing healthcare quickly can turn to the All-Day Healthcare Centres (PASS) at their nearest public hospital.
 This is therefore also a possibility for asylum seekers under the accelerated and Dublin procedures.
-There, they will receive care and, if necessary, the medical letter needed to speed up the processing of their application for
+There, they will receive care and, if necessary, the medical letter needed to speed up the processing of their application for public health insurance.
+According to the law, all public hospitals are required to offer PASS services, but in practice, this does not always occur.